kapilsarkar/JS-INTERVIEW-QUESTIONS/readme.md

         Output : Symbol(description)
         ```

   ---

-    - 👍`No Primitive (Reference)` Data Types :
+- 🎯 `No Primitive (Reference)` Data Types :

-       - 👍`Mutable :` The contents can be altered.
+- 🎯 `Mutable :` The contents can be altered.

-       - 👍`Stored by reference :` The variable holds a reference to the location in memory where the data is stored, not the actual data itself.
+- 🎯 `Stored by reference :` The variable holds a reference to the location in memory where the data is stored, not the actual data itself.

-       - 👍`Comparison :` When you compare two non-primitive values, you compare their references, not the actual data.
+- 🎯 `Comparison :` When you compare two non-primitive values, you compare their references, not the actual data.

-      - 1. 👍`Object :` Collections of key-value pairs.
+- 1. 🎯 `Object :` Collections of key-value pairs.
 Objects can represent complex data structures.

       ```